DjangoGirls/tutorial/en/python_introduction/README.md

 Obviously, you're a pretty seasoned Python developer now, so feel free to write some code that you've learned today.

 Now we need to save the file and give it a descriptive name.
 Let's call the file **python_intro.py** and save it to your desktop.
 We can name the file anything we want, but the important part here is to make sure the file ends in __.py__.
-The __.py__ extension tells our operating system that this is a **python executable file** and Python can run it.
+The __.py__ extension tells our operating system that this is a **Python executable file** and Python can run it.

 > **Note** You should notice one of the coolest thing about code editors: colours!
-In the Python console, everything was the same colour, now you should see that the `print` function is a different colour from the string.
+In the Python console, everything was the same colour; now you should see that the `print` function is a different colour from the string.
 This is called "syntax highlighting", and it's a really useful feature when coding.
 The colour of things will give you hints, such as unclosed strings or a typo in a keyword name (like the `def` in a function, which we'll see below).
-This is one of the reasons we use a code editor :)
+This is one of the reasons we use a code editor. :)

 With the file saved, it's time to run it!
-Using the skills you've learned in the command line section, use the terminal to **change directories** to the desktop.  (**Note**:  Replace `<your_name>` including the `<` and `>` with your user name)
+Using the skills you've learned in the command line section, use the terminal to **change directories** to the desktop.  (**Note**:  Replace `<your_name>` including the `<` and `>` with your user name.)

 On a Mac, the command will look something like this:

     $ cd /Users/<your_name>/Desktop

-On Linux, it will be like this (the word "Desktop" might be translated to your language):
+On Linux, it will be like this (the word "Desktop" might be translated to your local language):

     $ cd /home/<your_name>/Desktop

-And on windows, it will be like this:
+And on Windows, it will be like this:

     > cd C:\Users\<your_name>\Desktop